69 Elegant Backyard Ideas for a Luxe Outdoor Space

 You know what would really add a touch of luxury to your outdoor space?
 How about some tall, symmetrical planters or a hot tub placed on the side, all made of the same beautiful marble material?
 It’ll really step up the elegance of your garden or patio!

-Elegant Plants that Cascade with Natural Beauty
+Cascading Plants for Natural Beauty

 I love how these planters bring together beauty and practicality in a backyard.
 They create a perfect balance.
 I like growing ivy and creeping fig, they look great next to jasmine and grow nicely over the retaining walls.